 In emergency situations when a parent cannot attend the lesson, it is recommended to send a substitute with the child to take notes or video record the lesson.
 Parents are encouraged to take notes, use a video or audio recorder, and ask the teacher questions.

 Parent/guardian attendance in group classes is optional in most cases, but also encouraged.

 To get the most out of the program, students are expected to fully participate by attending all lessons, classes, and recitals.
-Families will appreciate the value of the program and prioritize lessons, classes, recitals, and practice time in their daily schedules.
-If a student must be absent due to illness or traveling out of town, please notify your teacher, in addition to Geneva School office, as early as possible.
+If a student must be absent due to illness or travel, prior notice must be sent to the instructor as early as possible.
 Insufficient practicing or absences for birthday parties and other social occasions are not considered valid by GCM.

 GCM presents at least four recitals each year: two end-of-semester recitals and two mid-semester recitals.
 Performances are a vital part of the program, and participation in at least one performance per semester is mandatory.

 Regularly scheduled lessons and classes cancelled due to weather or teacher absence will be offered a make-up session.
 Due to space and scheduling considerations, GCM cannot guarantee that lessons or classes missed by the student for any reason will be made up.
 There are no refunds for lessons or classes missed due to student absence; however, one lesson missed by a student may be made up at the teacher’s discretion during make-up week at the end of the spring semester.

 If a student is running late, he or she should alert the teacher directly.
 Calls should not be directed to the Geneva School office, as the message may not reach the teacher in time.
 Teachers will wait for a student for up to one third of their lesson time; students are asked to do the same for the teacher.
 Students who are late for a lesson cannot be guaranteed their full lesson time.